What is a UV System?

 The UV light disinfects by penetrating micro-organisms and destroying their DNA.
 DNA plays an important role in organisms’ functions and reproduction hence destroying the DNA prevents the organism from being active and multiplying.
 If you drink bacteria-infested water, the organisms can embed in your digestive tract and replicate.

-No bacteria, viruses, molds, or their spores can survive when exposed to the correct dose of UV light.
+No bacteria, viruses, molds, or their spores can survive when exposed to the correct dose of Ultra violet light.
 Therefore UV is considered the best solution for water sterilization.

 Curious About Our Water Testing?